SecurityRAT/SecurityRAT/README.md

 # Before starting the application:
 - checkout this project
 - log into your mysql server and create an empty database for this application
-- edit the database and CAS server configuration in the file `src/main/resources/config/application-dev.yml` according to the examples
+- edit the database and CAS server configuration in the file `src/main/resources/config/application-[dev|prod].yml` according to the examples
+    ```
+    databaseName: $YourDatabase
+    username: $DBUserName
+    password: $DBUserPassword
+    cas:
+    casLoginUrl: http(s)://localhost:8443/cas #Change to the URL your CAS server listens on
+    callbackUrl: https://localhost:9000/callback #Change to the correct URL (https) of SecurityRAT
+    ```
 - enable TLS for spring boot if you don't use a separate web server:
    - e.g. generate a self-signed certificate in the root directory of SecurityRAT: `keytool -genkey -alias tomcat -storetype PKCS12 -keyalg RSA -keysize 2048 -keystore keystore.p12 -validity 3650`
    - add the following lines into `application-dev.yml`: